 Sullivan said he assumes Vail Resorts and Talisker Corporation officials will be required to give depositions.
 Requiring Talisker Corporation figures to sit for depositions has long been anticipated, but it remains unclear what sort of role Vail Resorts officials will play in the discovery process.

 Vail Resorts and Talisker Corporation reached a lease agreement in May calling for the Colorado company to operate Canyons Resort, which is co-owned by Talisker Corporation.
 The initial term covers 50 years with the option of six 50-year renewals.
 Vail Resorts will pay $25 million annually, with inflation-based increases, plus a percentage of the resort operations.
-Vail Resorts has said it will put a long-term debt obligation on its balance sheet of approximately $305 million.

 The deal came as PCMR and the Talisker Corporation firm remained locked in a lawsuit in state court centered on whether the resort's leases were renewed.
 PCMR's side claims they were while Talisker Corporation argues otherwise.
 A Third District Court judge dismissed key points of the PCMR lawsuit in late 2012.